Alarm monitoring center: The Monitoring Association (TMA)

-Underwriters Laboratories

-"UL works with customers and stakeholders to help them navigate market complexity.
-UL brings clarity and empowers trust to support the responsible development, production, marketing and purchase of the goods, solutions, and innovations of today and tomorrow."

-Alarm installers are specifically regulated under UL 2050, a provision that requires installation companies to be professionally monitored by a central station that is UL certified.
+The Monitoring Association also inspects and certifies central stations.

 Australia

-In Australia, central stations are graded against Australian Standard 2201.2 which addresses two areas: physical construction and operational performance.
+In Australia, central stations are graded against Australian Standard 2201.2 which addresses both physical construction and operational performance.

 Physical performance is graded A, B or C (where A is the highest grading) and includes measures such as the construction of monitoring rooms – higher security monitoring centres have solid concrete and steel construction with mantraps for access that can only be operated internally.

 Operational performance is graded 1, 2 or 3 (with one being the highest grading).
 It includes the ability of the monitoring centre to respond to events – generated by customers' security systems, operational reliability, data retrieval, etc.

 Accordingly, the highest grading is A1 and the lowest is C3 however even to be graded at C3 central stations still meet very high standards.
 There is presently no legislative imperative for an Australian central station to be 'graded' however police may refuse to respond to alarms despatched by non-graded companies and insurers may also deny a claim where an insured customer's system was monitored by an ungraded provider.

 The Australian Security Industry Association Limited (ASIAL) runs a grading scheme and publishes a list of graded monitoring centres.